GaboRenovation/Bootcamp_final/README.md

 ## Reason why we selected this topic:

-- Real information gathered from a trusted source related to commercial registries of an International Vendor.
+- Information gathered from a trusted source related to commercial registries of an International Vendor. https://www.kaggle.com/shekpaul/global-superstore

 - This data model can be also aplicable to other markets being multi-purpose.